ToF-/Domain/README.md

 main :: IO ()
 main = program3
 ```
 Again, `<$>` is used instead of `$`: since `transactions` is bound to an `Either Message [Transaction]` value, we have to map `summarize` to its value instead of just applying it.

 ```
-$ ghc --make program3.hs ⏎
+$ ghc --make program3.hs
-$ program3 ⏎
+$ program3
 please enter a file name:
-data/transactions.csv ⏎
+transactions.csv
 Equipment, 211.0
 Groceries, 172.0
-Interest, 38.17
+Insurance, 38.17
 Savings, 500.0
 ```

 ## Conclusion

 In this blog post, we went from a naïve haskell program doing IOs, to a less naïve implementation that deals with exceptions and failures, while trying to keep the program flow simple and the amount of boiler plate to a minimum.
 I hope you enjoyed it and learned from it.
 I would greatly appreciate feedback!
-You can write me at cthibauttof@gmail.com or send me a direct message on Twitter: @ToF_.
+You can write me at cthibauttof@gmail.com or contact me on Twitter: @ToF_.

 The distinct versions of the program can be found on [github](https://github.com/ToF-/Domain)